 Counselors answer all of the hotlines and provide online counseling and counseling to walk-in clients.
 As the center is widely recognized for its expertise in crisis-intervention counseling training, counselors will receive an intensive training about a variety of current issues affecting youth and families.

-This training consists of two consecutive weekend “marathons,” followed by 18 weekly information sessions.
+This training consists of two consecutive weekend “marathons,” followed by 13 weekly information sessions.
 Concurrently, trainees do shifts with experienced counselors at their own convenience.
 It takes approximately nine months to complete the training.
-Then, once the training is complete, we require that you commit to at least 200 hours (approximately eight months at six hours a week) as a crisis counselor to repay for the amount of time invested in your training.
-Please understand that by undergoing counselor training, you would be committing to be involved with LICC for at least two years.
+Then, once the training is complete, we require that you commit to at least 160 hours (approximately six months at four to six hours a week) as a crisis counselor to repay for the amount of time invested in your training.

 Counselor training is held two times a year: September and March.